skhiggins/R_guide/README.md

 * Use the `randomizr` package.
 Here is [a cheatsheet](https://alexandercoppock.com/papers/randomizr_cheatsheet.pdf) of the different randomization functions.
 * Immediately before the line using a randomization function, include `set.seed(seed)`.
 * Build a randomization check: create a second variable a second time with a new name, repeating `set.seed(seed)` immediately before creating the second variable.
 Then check that the randomization is identical using `assert_that(all(df$var1 == df$var2))`.
-* It is also good to do a more manual check where you run the full script once, save the resulting data with a different name, then restart R (see instructions below), run it a second time.
-Then read in both data sets with the random assignment and assert that they are identical.
+* As a second randomization check, create a separate script that runs the randomization script once (using `source()`) but then saves the data set with a different name, then runs it again (with `source()`), then reads in the two differently-named data sets from these two runs of the randomization script and ensures that they are identical.
 * Note: if creating two cross-randomized variables, you would not want to repeat `set.seed(seed)` before creating the second one, otherwise it would use the same assignment as the first.

+Above I described how data preparation scripts should be separate from analysis scripts.
+Randomization scripts should also be separate from data preparation scripts, i.e. any data preparation needed as an input to the randomization should be done in one script and the randomization script itself should read in the input data, create a variable with random assignments, and save a data set with the random assignments.

 ## Running scripts